-I have released a new chapter of the Distributed Systems Manual!
+I have released a new chapter of Understanding Distributed Systems!
 It explores the different patterns at your disposal when designing horizontally scalable applications.

 The simplest way to scale an application is by running it on more expensive hardware.
 But, that only brings you so far as the application will eventually reach a performance ceiling.
 The alternative to scaling up is scaling out by distributing the load over multiple nodes.